Manarabdelaty/manarabdelaty.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year Computer Engineering PhD candidate at <a href="https://scale-lab.github.io/">SCALE</a> lab at Brown University, advised by Professor <a href="https://vivo.brown.edu/display/sreda">Sherief Reda </a> and Professor <a href="https://vivo.brown.edu/display/jkrosens">Jacob Rosenstein</a>.
+I am a fifth year Computer Engineering PhD candidate at <a href="https://scale-lab.github.io/">SCALE</a> lab at Brown University, advised by Professor <a href="https://vivo.brown.edu/display/sreda">Sherief Reda </a> and Professor <a href="https://vivo.brown.edu/display/jkrosens">Jacob Rosenstein</a>.
 I am interested in leveraging AI for accelerating hardware design workflows.
 My research focuses on integrating AI across the entire lifecycle of microelectroninc systems from intial design conceptuatialization to applications, with the aim of driving a faster and an insightful hardware design process.

 Before joining Brown, I worked as an EDA engineer at <a href="https://efabless.com/">efabless</a>, where I worked on developing open-source ASIC and contributed to the <a href="https://github.com/The-OpenROAD-Project/OpenLane">OpenLane</a>, and <a href="https://github.com/efabless/caravel">Caravel</a> projects.